hephaistionn/Template/README.md

 CLOUD_KEY: process.env.CLOUD_KEY,
 CLOUD_SECRET: process.env.CLOUD_SECRET
 ```
-#### Server api
+### API
-The server API is configured via this directory
+The server API is configured via this directory.
 ```sh
 ./server/api/
 ```

-One directory for each model
+One directory for each model.
 In each directory :
  - routes directory to declare enabled routes
  - model.js to declare a mongo document model